lalohuerta/lalohuerta/README.md

 - 👋 Hi, I’m Eduardo Huerta
-- 👀 I’m interested in ...
+- 👀 I’m interested in listening to music, Off Road 4x4, hanging around.
-- 🌱 I’m currently learning DATA SCIENCE, DATA ANALYTICS
+- 🌱 I’m currently learning DATA SCIENCE, DATA ANALYTICS & CHANGE MANAGEMENT
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on big projects out of my actual scope.
-- 📫 How to reach me ...

 <!---
 lalohuerta/lalohuerta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.